The architecture of Regensburg

 From Slaughterhouse to Marina Quarter - A Former Industrial Area in Transition

-The construction of the municipal slaughterhouse on the eastern outskirts of Regensburg in 1888 marked the beginning of industrialization in the so-called Gründerzeit.
-The Luitpoldhafen and sugar factory facilities followed a short time later.
-Today, these uses have largely outlived their usefulness; accordingly, the buildings and their associated land parcels stood empty for years.
-Recently, the city of Regensbrug has been working with investors to develop new structures appropriate for the 21st century.
-Existing buildings, some of which are listed, are being converted and supplemented by new ones; a residential and service district is being created close to the city center.
-The old Schlafthofviertel is becoming a modern marina district - a prime example of the structural change taking place in many cities.
-An important part of this is played by Regensburg Tourismus GmbH, which operates an event center for conferences, congresses, seminars, concerts and celebrations in the middle of the Marina Quartier, thus giving the new quarter a heart that beats.
+The construction of the municipal slaughterhouse on the eastern outskirts of Regensburg in 1888 marked the beginning of industrialization in the so-called Gründerzeit period.
+Shortly afterwards, the Luitpoldhafen port and the sugar factory were built.
+Today, these uses have largely become obsolete, and the buildings and associated land have been abandoned for years.
+Recently, the city of Regensburg, together with investors, has developed new structures appropriate for the 21st century.
+Existing buildings, some of which are listed as historic monuments, have been repurposed and supplemented with new ones.
+The old slaughterhouse district has been transformed into a residential and service district close to the city center – the Marina Quartier.
+It is a prime example of the modern structural change that is taking place in many cities.
+Regensburg Tourismus GmbH plays an important role in this, operating the Marinaforum, an event center for conferences, congresses, seminars, concerts, and festivals, thus giving the new district a beating heart.

 Duration approx. 1.5 hours